Trump's talk with video game execs recalls Senate's concern that rock was possible root of teen problems

 ++++++++++++++++++++++

-People examined videogames in the aftermath of the 1999 Columbine High School Massacre in Colorado.
-Gunmen Eric Harris and Dylan Klebold were said to enjoy ones like “Doom” and “Duke Nukem.”
+People examined video games in the aftermath of the 1999 Columbine High School massacre in Colorado.
+Gunmen Eric Harris and Dylan Klebold were said to enjoy games like “Doom” and “Duke Nukem.”

-Then-President Barack Obama called for a review of videogames after the Newtown shooting in 2012.
+Then-President Barack Obama called for a review of video games after the Newtown shooting in 2012.

 President Trump tapped Education Secretary Betsy DeVos to head a commission studying gun violence.
 The industry has complied with a voluntary rating system for years.
-A 2011 Supreme Court case recognized videogames as protected speech under the First Amendment.
+A 2011 Supreme Court case recognized video games as protected speech under the First Amendment.

 But back on Capitol Hill in 1985, Twisted Sister’s Dee Snider was trying to stand up for rock ‘n’ roll.